 Copayments are required for a few benefits.
-However, copayments will not be required for the remainder of the calendar year after your out-of-pocket expenses for services provided or arranged by the Plan reach \$4,000 per Self Only enrollment or \$8,000 per Self and Family enrollment.
-This copayment maximum does not include charges for prescription drugs or dental services.
+However, copayments will not be required for the remainder of the calendar year after your out-of-pocket expenses for services provided or arranged by the Plan reach \$1,000 per Self Only enrollment or \$2,000 per Self and Family enrollment.
+This copayment maximum does not include costs of prescription drugs.